List of informally named dinosaurs: Barnes High Sauropod

 The "Barnes High sauropod" is the informal name given to MIWG-BP001, an undescribed sauropod dinosaur specimen from the Wessex Formation on the Isle of Wight.
 It was discovered in the cliffs around Barnes High in 1992 and is currently owned by the privately run unaccredited Dinosaur Farm Museum near Brighstone, the ownership situation was described as "complex" and the specimen is currently inaccessible to researchers.
 It is roughly 40% complete and consists of a "Partial postcranial skeleton, including presacral vertebrae, anterior caudal vertebrae, girdle and limb elements" including a largely complete forelimb.
-It has been suggested to be a Brachiosaur and is possibly synonymous with the earlier named Eucamerotus due to similarities with the vertebrae.
+It has been suggested to be a brachiosaurid and is possibly synonymous with the earlier named Eucamerotus due to similarities with the vertebrae.

 Bayosaurus

-"Bayosaurus" is the informal name given to an as yet undescribed genus of dinosaur.
+"Bayosaurus" is the informal name given to an as yet undescribed genus of theropod dinosaur.
 The name was coined by paleontologists Rodolfo Coria, Philip J. Currie, and Paulina Carabajal in 2006.
 It apparently was an abelisauroid from the Turonian Cerro Lisandro Formation of Neuquén, Argentina, around 4 m long.
 The specimen is MCF-PVPH-237, including dorsal and sacral vertebrae, a fragmentary pelvis, and other partial bones, which were discovered in 2000.
 The name was used in a phylogenetic analysis to indicate the position of MCF-PVPH-237.